How to ask for job references, with a free template

 No matter how impressive your references’ names are, do not list their names on the precious real estate of your resumé.
 You don’t want the personal contact information of your references floating around.
 Guard their privacy as you would your own.

-“This is old school and a red flag that you’re not up to the times.
-References are a given,” Woods says.
+Neither should you say “References available upon request” on your resumé.
+This is old school and a red flag that you’re not up with the times.
+References are a given.

 Your gratitude will go a long way toward maintaining the relationship.
 (Not to mention it’s better for your contacts to learn you got the job from you rather than an updated social media profile!)

-If a colleague has given a professional reference for you, it’s a great idea to offer your willingness to return the favor.
+If a colleague has given a professional job reference for you, it’s a great idea to offer your willingness to return the favor.

 A journalist-turned-marketer, Laurie Davies has been writing since her high school advanced composition teacher told her she broke too many rules.
 She has worked with University of Phoenix since 2017, and currently splits her time between blogging and serving as lead writer on the University’s Academic Annual Report.
 Previously, she has written marketing content for MADD, Kaiser Permanente, Massage Envy, UPS, and other national brands.
 She lives in the Phoenix area with her husband and son, who is the best story she’s ever written.